.

 Communication and Relationship Skills for Person-centred and Holistic Care – Core

-Develop the fundamental communication and relationship skills required to deliver safe, effective and non-discriminatory person centered and holistic care to people across the lifespan, carers, and families within a range of different health care environments.
+Develop the fundamental communication and relationship skills required to deliver safe, effective and non-discriminatory person-centred and holistic care to people across the lifespan, carers, and families within a range of different healthcare environments.

-Deepen your knowledge of the principles, policies and models of a person centred and holistic care that support collaborative working with reference to promoting informed choice, shared decision making, patient participation and autonomy.
+Deepen your knowledge of the principles, policies and models of person-centred and holistic care that support collaborative working with reference to promoting informed choice, shared decision-making, patient participation and autonomy.

 Practice 2 – Core